SAEON/somisana-croco/README.md

 # keep adding directories runner2, runner3 as needed
 ```

-Inside the new directory you just created, follow the instructions to download the installer, unpack it, run ./config.sh with your unique token (you would need a new token for each runner you set up).
+Inside the new directory you just created, follow the instructions to download the installer, unpack it, run ./config.sh with the repo url and your unique token (you will get a new token for each runner you set up).
 You will get a few prompts:
 - Runner group: default
 - Runner name: I've been using the `mims<server-number>-runner<runner-number>` convention e.g. mims1-runner1 for the first runner on the first server on mims
 - Then add additional labels where it makes sense.
 For example, I've been adding the `mims1` label for the first server we were given access to. i.e. `mims<server-number>` convention.
 As the operations expand, we may want to run models on multiple servers on mims, so the naming convention allows for this.